Home Aviation Private Jets to Final Four Indianapolis 2026

 • Aircraft type and runway suitability — especially relevant for EYE's 4,200-foot runway

-• Handling arrangements confirmed at the FBO — Signature at IND or Jet Access at MQJ/EYE
+• Handling arrangements confirmed at the FBO — Signature at IND or Jet Access at MQJ / EYE

-• Schedule flexibility and repositioning implications
+• Schedule flexibility and repositioning implications if departure times shift

 • Identity of the operating carrier and their EDCT contingency protocol